verumsolum/orf_weather/convert-to-package.md

 ### Current status

-A minimal package has been created.
+A package has been created.
-It currently only includes a small number of functions, and was intended to make sure I had the process correct, before working to document and move the other functions currently in use.
+It does not yet include all functions.

+#### Next step

+Document `plotCoolestMaxTempOverHistory`,
+edit it to ensure it stays to 80-column lines, and ensure that it uses `mutatedBothStations` instead of `readWeatherData()`.

 ### Decisions